rwb/ccjs489h/README.md

 * This week is individual meetings to discuss your literature reviews (and any other difficulties or issues you're having).
 * You should make an appointment with me and allow 30-40 minutes for the meeting -- sometime this week.
 * Next week, we will be discussing your data and methods sections in preparation for the next phase of your projects.

+## Lesson 4 - Monday 2/23/26

+* We are covering points 4-7 from the rubric.
+* Data source to be used is clearly explained (point 4)
+* Data source to be used is justified (point 5)
+* Clear explanation of how data will be used to address your research question (point 6)
+* Key measures are explained (point 7)

+### Point 4: Data source

+* We need to describe the data being used.
+* Who collected the data?
+* How was the sample selected? (i.e., how was it decided which cases to study?)
+* How was the data collected? (i.e., what procedures were used?)
+* Was there IRB oversight over the original data collection?
+* Was there IRB oversight over your analysis of the data?
+If not, why not?
+* *Note*: meta-analytic studies and studies involving the use of aggregated data such as FBI crime statistics or CDC homicide statistics do not generally require IRB approval.
+Survey data sets generally do involve IRB oversight.
+* Are the data publicly available?
+* If the data are not publicly available, how could another researcher obtain the data?
+* Has the data been previously used for some other purpose? (appropriate citations should be included)
+* Example study: [Loftin et al. (1991)](.

+### Point 5: